-Dave Jennings, know citywide as The Captain, is revered in this town, in that department.
+Dave Jennings, known city-wide as The Captain, is revered in this town, in that department.
 More than once he has turned down a promotion to Major because it would put him behind a desk almost full time.
 He told me when I was 7, “There’s enough fucking paperwork for a Captain.
 Fuck Major.”
 Then added, “Cocksuckers,” which I understood to mean those faceless bureaucrats who were Daddy’s career-long bane.

 He’s been planning to retire every year since he reached his 20.
 My mother pretends to believe him.

-Fresh and fed, I secure my bright red F-150 from the Wrigley parking lot and headed north, through downtown and over those fucking freeways that ripped the city apart, toward my office in the Livestock Exchange Building.
+Fresh and fed, I secure my bright red F-150 from the Wrigley parking lot and head north, through downtown and over those fucking freeways that ripped the city apart, toward my office in the Livestock Exchange Building.
 Another century-old joint.
 But, like the Wrigley, it’s been fully updated.
 There’s a modern health club and the Exchange’s cooling and heating system is first rate.
 Large windows that actually open.
 Clear maple flooring.

 Everything’s up to date in Kansas City.

 The Exchange is located in the once bustling stockyards area, a couple of minutes north of downtown KC.
 And, this huge office building on Genessee is usually fully occupied.

 There are several restaurants right outside my office that take all of 30 seconds to walk to.

 But, as charming as the neighborhood is, it’s an odd place to hang a private shingle.
 But said shingle could really be anywhere, I don’t rely much on walk-in traffic.
 About 90% of my business is referral.
 At first almost all of those recommendations came from police officers.